Please note:

 Which institutions are already using the Capabilities Model?

-Over 200 different institutions have created a an assessment instance (or requested a copy in v1) of the Capabilities Model assessment tool.
+To date 230 different institutions have created an assessment instance (or requested a copy in v1) of the Capabilities Model assessment tool.
 These institutions represent all 50 U.S. States, two U.S. territories plus the District of Columbia, several Canadian provinces and a few other countries.
-Roughly half of these institutions are classified as R1 (Very High Research Activity), and a wide range of institutions are using the model.
+Roughly half of these institutions are classified as R1 (Very High Research Activity), and a wide range of institutions other than R1s are also using the model.

 You can explore the demographics of the community of users (and contributors, i.e., those who have completed an assessment and contributed it to the Community Dataset) using the Community Demographics tools of our Data Viewer.

-A total of 66 institutions have completed 96 assessments (many have repeated their assessment in successive years).
+A total of 72 Contributor institutions have completed 104 assessments (many have repeated their assessment in successive years).
 See also the list of contributors.

 Our research computing and data effort is still emerging.
 Is this assessment for us?

-Some institutions choose to do a simpler assessment their first time, and just include a few key participants (e.g., an RCD support lead or equivalent plus someone from the library).
-The resulting assessment data may not be complete and accurate in every detail, but this can be a quick way to learn about the RCD Capabilities Model and explore how the resulting data, benchmarking reports, etc. can inform strategic planning, etc. at your institution.
+Regardless of which type of assessment is chosen, some institutions choose to do a more streamlined assessment their first time, and just include a few key participants (e.g., an RCD support lead or equivalent plus someone from the library).
+The resulting assessment data may not be completely accurate and complete, but this can be a quick way to learn about the CaRCC RCD Capabilities Model and explore how the resulting data, benchmarking reports, etc. can inform strategic planning, etc. at your institution.

 Who developed the Capabilities Model?